 Are your employees consistently demonstrating the behaviors necessary to accomplish the company's goals?

 I just finished reading Aubrey Daniels book titled “OOPS!”.
 Aubrey is an authority on applying scientifically proven laws of human behavior to the workplace.
 In the first chapter of his book, he writes "the only way an organization’s outcomes are accomplished is through employee behavior."
-To execute your companies’ strategy, you must encourage the right behavior from your employees.
+To execute your companies’ 3-5 year business plan, you must encourage the right behavior from your employees.
 Unfortunately, all too often, we encourage the wrong behavior through our actions or management style.
 I thought some of the highlights were worth sharing as they hit home with me.

 There are two types of human behavior, rule governed and contingency shaped.
 With rule governed behavior a person learns indirectly by reading or observing.
 Conversely, with contingency shaped behavior, a person learns from direct experience and the consequences of their actions.
 Most adults learn through a combination of rules and contingencies.

 So how do we reinforce the right behavior?
 According to Daniels “behavior is a function of its consequences.”
 Here are a few thoughts on how consequences affect behavior:

 - Positive and negative consequences can be used to increase or decrease existing behaviors.

 - Positive and negative consequences can be used to teach new behaviors.

 - Positive reinforcement produces higher rates of behavior than negative reinforcement.

 - A small immediate consequence has more impact on behavior than a large, future consequence.